Skip til primært indhold

 Content of application

-As a part of answering a number of questions in efond, the following must be drawn up:
+As a part of answering a number of questions in efond, among other things the following must be drawn up:

-- Detailed timetable for the Short Stay at OUH including activities and publications.
+• Detailed timetable on a daily or weekly basis depending on the duration of the Short Stay at OUH including activities and publications.

 Appendices:

-- Approval of the visit from both the head of department and head of research at the OUH hosting department.
-The applicant must generate approvals in efond Step 2 via separate e-mails to both the OUH Head of Department and the Head of Research of the OUH hosting department with a request to provide confirmation by following the link in the e-mail – please ensure that both Head of Department and Head of Research have approved before the application deadline.
+• Approval of the visit from the head of department of the OUH hosting department.
+The applicant must generate approval in efond Step 2 via a separate e-mail to the OUH Head of Department of the OUH hosting department with a request to provide confirmation by following the link in the e-mail – please ensure that the Head of Departmen has approved before the application deadline.
 See efond for further details.

-- Approval from OPEN regarding access to the OPEN facilities for the international researcher, if they constitute part of the Short Stay at OUH.
+• Approval from OPEN regarding access to the OPEN facilities for the international researcher, if they constitute part of the Short Stay in Denmark.

 Assessment criteria and procedure